 The Real Impact Can't Be Measured In Quarts and Gallons

 Being a part of more than 600 hands-on volunteer projects, I have personally witnessed the gamut of on-site volunteer experiences.
 Both good and bad.
-One that made me personally realize how we truly impact two very distinct parties (the recipient and the volunteer team) was one of our early COLOR MY WORLD USA type painting makeovers in Flagstaff, Arizona more than a decade ago.
+One that made me personally realize how we truly impact two very distinct parties (the recipient and the volunteer team) was one of our early home makeovers in Flagstaff, Arizona more than a decade ago.

 Since there were other makeovers on the same day, and I was acting as a “supervisory floater”, I personally arrived at this home just after 9:00 a.m., roughly two hours after the start.
 Upon driving up to the modest, older bungalow, I witnessed a crowd of about 40 volunteers just standing around, sitting in chairs and laying on the ground.
-With only one volunteer dressed in an “alien-like” outfit with an “alien-like” machine of some sort in his hand.
+I immediately witnessed one volunteer dressed in an “alien-like” outfit with an “alien-like” machine of some sort in his hand.

 Hands-on team building experiences, especially those in the painting or makeover world, are all about the “experience”.
-Yes, the sprayer likely could’ve completed the home much faster.
+Yes, the sprayer likely could have completed the home much faster--like in an hour.
 But it’s the “volunteer experience” of that special day that makes it rewarding and meaningful.
 Lesson learned.

 No longer was Margaret embarrassed about the look of her home.
 No longer was Margaret afraid of "the looks" she previously experienced from neighbors.
 No longer was Margaret wondering if anyone cared about her anymore.
 She now felt cared for.
 Again.
 She now felt she mattered.
 Again.